DISTRHO/Cardinal/docs/OVERVIEW.md

 Public domain or CC0 licensed Rack patches, suitable for use in Cardinal.
 Must be stored as plain text files (not zstd compressed) so they play nicely with git.

+Note: There are no such patches at the moment, but this is where will they be once available.

 ## plugins

 Module/Plugin related code and build setup.